Skip to main content

 // What is FedRAMP?

 FedRAMP provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services used by federal agencies.
-The program enables agencies to leverage pre-authorized cloud solutions, reducing duplicative security assessments across government.
+The program enables agencies to use pre-authorized cloud solutions, reducing duplicative security assessments across government.

 Cloud Service Providers (CSPs) seeking to serve federal customers must achieve FedRAMP authorization through rigorous assessment against NIST SP 800-53 controls.
 The authorization level (Low, Moderate, or High) corresponds to the sensitivity of data the system can process.

 The FedRAMP Authorization Act of 2022, signed into law as part of the FY2023 NDAA, codified the program and established the FedRAMP Board to oversee governance.
-This legislation reinforced the program's importance and ensured its continued operation.

 // Inside the Regulation